BKNR/discord_twitcher/README.md

 * For these streams to be posted in discord, there should be a discord embed with info given as a response for the Twitch API query: the stream title, the streamer's name (as a link to click to get into the stream), the stream thumbnail, The game name, the number of viewers and either the stream starting time or the uptime.

+## How to add your changes

+Changes will be made as pull requests, here's how: https://help.github.com/en/articles/creating-a-pull-request